-43.14 / Public art demonstrates a shared commitment by us and applicants to high quality public places and a public affirmation of pride in new development projects.
+48.14 / Public art demonstrates a shared commitment by us and applicants to high quality public places and a public affirmation of pride in new development projects.
 It contributes to creating a sense of place and a visually stimulating environment, which adds to public enjoyment of the public realm.

-of more than 300 statues and memorials.
+48.15 / Westminster has an outstanding heritage of more than 300 statues and memorials.
 Many of these were by the leading artists of their day and are major works of art in their own right.
 Almost half of all memorials, 47%, are situated in the royal and governmental heart of Westminster - a relatively small area centred on Whitehall and in the Royal Parks.
 It is not possible to continue to accommodate new statues and monuments in Westminster on the same scale as in the past, and the most central areas are already saturated.
 However, new statues and monuments are strongly encouraged in other areas of Westminster, where public art is under-represented.

-Figure 38: Monument saturation zones
+Figure 47: Monument saturation zones